 Baked Oatmeal –

-Here’s a great heart healthy recipe!
+Baked oatmeal is a great heart healthy recipe!
 Oatmeal is touted for being high in soluble fiber which can help lower cholesterol.
 It’s also a great hot breakfast on a cool fall or downright cold winter morning.
 If you are just cooking for yourself – a batch of this may last you a few days (you can store the leftovers in the fridge, and just warm up in the microwave), but a family will likely gobble this recipe down in one sitting.
 You can also add whatever type of fruits you like… giving it an added boost of fiber, vitamins, minerals, and antioxidants.
-It smells like apple crisp when it’s baking, ahhh yum!
+I recently re-created this recipe to increase the protein content – to help stave off hunger longer (with some choc. pb powder – which is also quite delicious).
+It smells like a dessert crisp when it’s baking, ahhh yum!
+I hope you like it!

-- 3 egg whites, or ½ C egg whites in the box
+- 2 Eggs, large or ½ C egg whites in the box

 - ¼ t salt